-And of course plenty of Christians have believed and taught things like these because such ideas are part of the Christian story.
+And of course plenty of Christians have believed and taught things like these because such ideas are a part of the Christian story.
 But they are only a part of it and need to be understood as elements of a much bigger story and a much larger picture.

-It's not just immature religion, but also the world around us, that tells us we're not good enough, that only the winners that matter and no one remembers who came second.
+It's not just immature religion, but also the world around us, that tell us we're not good enough, that it's only the winners that matter and no one remembers who came second.
 Or we are told just the opposite- that we are the special ones and deserve the best.
 Both those extremes are unhealthy and untrue.
 We are neither second best nor entitled to special treatment.
-In fact we find our maturity joyfully embracing our ordinariness as we take our place in the universe.
+In fact we find our maturity in joyfully embracing our ordinariness as we take our place in the universe.

 Jesus lived in a world where religion and society said all those unhealthy things, two thousand years ago.

 And that's why he was the freest human being that ever walked the earth.